zekesonxx/steamlink-sdk-rs-maybe/README.md

-# steamlink-sdk-rs-maybe
+# steamlink-sdk-rs-maybe SDL Test
 A basic proof of concept getting Rust code to run on the Steam Link.

+Trying to get SDL to work.
+Renders, but input doesn't work.

 Tested on Rust 1.22 nightly.
 Requires rustc nightly and [Xargo](https://github.com/japaric/xargo).

-Haven't tried interfacing with OpenGL ES/SDL/Qt yet.

 ## Basic steps
 1. Clone both this repo and [steamlink-sdk](https://github.com/ValveSoftware/steamlink-sdk)